 We are experts at preparing opinions relating to proceedings before the Patent Trial and Appeal Board (PTAB) to help our clients gauge their likelihood of success.
-In situations that merit action we support post-grant proceedings such as Re-Examinations, Inter-Partes Reviews (IPR’s) and Post-Grant Reviews (PGR’s) for Petitioners as well as Defendants.
+In situations that merit action we conduct post-grant proceedings such as Re-Examinations, Inter-Partes Reviews (IPR’s) and Post-Grant Reviews (PGR’s) for Patentees as well as Petitioners.
 We invite you to speak to us to learn more about our capabilities.

 Thorough prior art searches are a prerequisite to obtaining strong patents.
 Claims that are critical to your business should withstand challenges.
 Those invariably start with a third party search.
 We want our clients to have a high degree of confidence that such later searches are unlikely to uncover surprising references.
 This is achieved by performing our own searches first.
 In our experience, submissions of Information Disclosure Statements with relevant art encourage the Examiners to perform well-targeted searches during prosecution.
 The compounding effect of all these searches is in your favor.